pseudocoders/GPT-notes/angularjs/index.md

-# Angularjs for no-routing SPA
+# Angularjs for non-routed SPA

 ## Angularjs